dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 **fig. 2**
 Images are high-dimensional points.
 In this illustration, each yellow axis represents the value of a pixel for a three-pixel image.
-The grey sheet represents a cross section, or plane.
+The gray sheet represents a cross section, or plane.
 The purple and blue arrows define the cross section.
 The red arrow points in the remaining direction, which is perpendicular to the cross section.
 {: style="text-align: center; font-size:11pt"}